ccontrols/component-controls/integrations/storybook/README.md

 # Overview

-The Storybook](<https://storybook.js.org>) integration of component-controls is the first publicly available integration.
+The Storybook](<https://storybook.js.org>) integration of component-controls.

+## Motivation

 -   Storybook is the most used system for developing components with a focus on design systems
 -   The Storybook [CSF](https://storybook.js.org/docs/formats/component-story-format/) format introduced in v5.2 was a leap forward and allows for open interoperability.
-The CSF format is one of the founding blocks upon which componnet-controls expands.
--   The Storybook MDX format is a bit of a letdown - it uses a proprietary format that we aim to replace with the portable [frontmatter](https://www.gatsbyjs.org/docs/mdx/markdown-syntax/#frontmatter--mdx-example) format to add metadata.
+Component-controls builds on the CSF and vastly extends it, for more information take a look at the `@component-controls/specification` package.
 -   The Storybook [docs addon](https://github.com/storybookjs/storybook/tree/next/addons/docs) added the ability to view documentation from CSF and MDX formats.
-However the architecture suffers from a few issues listed below.
--   We wanted to allow component-controls to function both as a full replacement to the addon docs, and also alongside the addon docs.
+-   We wanted to allow component-controls to function both as a full replacement to the addon docs, as well as alongside the addon docs.
+-   Componnet-controls uses it's own instrumenters and loaders for both CSF and MDX formats and usually provides more meta information to the componnets ()

+## Limitations

+-   Initial version handles only react apps.
+This will be improvedin further versions.
+-   Only handles the CSF and MDX stories format.
+The storeisOf API is not supported and there are currenlt no plans to support it.
+-   The Storybook MDX format is a bit of a letdown as it uses a proprietary format that we will replace in due time with a portable [frontmatter](https://www.gatsbyjs.org/docs/mdx/markdown-syntax/#frontmatter--mdx-example) stories format, similar to the CSF format.

 # Storybook

 The Storybook integration of component-controls allows you to define and then edit story properties dynamically in the [Storybook](https://storybook.js.org) UI with a set of property editors.

-The definitions of the control properties can be found [here](https://github.com/ccontrols/component-controls/blob/master/core/specification/src/types.ts):

-Additional functionality out of the box with Addon Controls are the "smart controls" - using the story's component property table to automatically create editable controls for the stories.

-Another unique facet of Addon Controls is the one-click generation of random data, using under the hood [faker.js](https://github.com/marak/Faker.js/).

 The Storybook integration started as a successor of [addon-knobs](https://github.com/storybookjs/storybook/tree/next/addons/knobs) and we have attempted to keep some level of compatibility where possible.

 # Introduction